 Apple Health dental moving to managed care

-Find information about the move of dental to Apple Health Managed Care in July 2019.
+Find information about the cancellation of Apple Health dental moving to managed care.

 Frequently asked questions

 View the RFP 2516 apparent successful bidders announced on 8/1/18.

 If you are a provider who signed a contract with one of the three Apparent Success Bidders (ASB) and you have questions about the cancellation clause of your contract, contact the ASB directly.